Crosschain Payments

 1. Gas Fees:

-The total fee includes all gas costs incurred by the payment processor wallet for processing the transaction. this covers:
+The total fee includes all gas costs incurred by the payment processor wallet for processing the transaction.
+This covers:

 - Transferring tokens from the payer's wallet.